Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Relation between eta/s and T**3/qhat

-The deviation from the weak-coupling scaling \eqref{eq:etas_qhat} is demonstrated in the lower part of Fig. \ref{fig:etas} which shows the ratio of $(\eta/s)(T)$ to $T^3/\qhat$ as a function of the scaled temperature $T/T_c$.
+The deviation from the weak-coupling scaling \eqref{eq:etas_qhat} is demonstrated in the lower part of Fig. \ref{fig:etas}, which shows the ratio of $(\eta/s)(T)$ to $T^3/\qhat$ as a function of the scaled temperature $T/T_c$.
 The dashed gray line corresponds to the weak interaction limit 1.25 from Ref. \cite{Muller:2021wri}.
-The blue area stands for the DQPM results for Scenario 0 with thermal coupling $g(T)$ and the thermal mass of the emitted gluon $M_q(T)$, which shows a strong deviation from 1.25 for lower $T$.
-The DQPM result is compared to the estimates from the DREENA model \cite{Zigic:2021rku, Karmakar:2023ity} (green area).
-Both models show a similar behavior of $\eta/s$, however, the DQPM rises faster with $T$.
-On the low plot we present the ratio $(\eta/s)(T)$ to $T^3/\qhat$ for the DQPM results for different scenarios of strong coupling separately: the blue area stands for the DQPM results for Scenario 0 from the upper plot; the red area illustrates the Scenario I -- the DQPM with $\alpha_s=0.3$ and thermal mass of the emitted gluon $M_g(T)$, which decreases with decreasing $T/T_c$; the orange area stands for Scenario II (Zakharov couplings), which shows a much flatter distribution.
+The blue area stands for the DQPM results for Scenario 0, with thermal coupling $g(T)$ for the thermal and jet vertices, which shows a strong deviation from 1.25 for lower $T$.
+The red area illustrates the Scenario I -- the DQPM with $\alpha_s=0.3$; the orange area stands for Scenario II (Zakharov coupling in jet vertex).
+These scenarios show much flatter distributions.

-Thus, our results demonstrate that the ratio $\eta/s$ to $T^3/\qhat$ has a strong dependence -- especially when approaching $T_c$ -- on the choice of the strong coupling $g$ in the scattering vertices.
-For the models with a temperature-dependent $g(T)$ as in the DQPM, the ratio deviates from a constant at low $T$ which corresponds to the strong interaction regime and it is approaching the scale of 1.25 at high $T$ as predicted in Ref. \cite{Muller:2021wri}, where the strong coupling $g(T)$ decreases to a small value of 0.3.
+Thus, our results demonstrate that the ratio $\eta/s$ to $T^3/\qhat$ has a strong dependence, especially when approaching $T_c$, on the choice of the strong coupling $g$ in the scattering vertices.
+For the models with a temperature-dependent $g(T)$, as in the DQPM, the ratio deviates from a constant at low $T$, which corresponds to the strong interaction regime, and it approaches the scale of 1.25 at high $T$ as predicted in Ref. \cite{Muller:2021wri}, where the strong coupling $g(T)$ decreases to a small value of 0.3.